US renewables investors see Senate bill sparking gold rush

 For instance Edward Lees, co-head of the environmental strategies group at BNP Paribas Asset Management, said he expected hydrogen would be “much more attractive,” with a tax credit of up to $3 a kilogram.

-Lees said he had increased positions in hydrogen and solar ahead of the vote, betting on the bill’s passage.—Reuters
+Lees said he had increased positions in hydrogen and solar ahead of the vote, betting on the bill’s passage.

+To date, most renewable projects have been bankrolled by investors who take a stake in developments in exchange for the associated tax breaks, so-called tax-equity financing.

+Going forward, developers will be able to sell certain credits without entering these “cumbersome, high-friction partnerships,” said Ted Brandt, chief executive of investment bank Marathon Capital.
+“That opens up the market and will go a long way towards alleviating the supply-demand imbalances we’ve had for years,” he said.

 Comments